GWU’s covid-19 clinical trial has met one early goal — getting Black and Latino people to join

 “Because it is a pandemic, because it does involve public health, because you are a citizen, you have a responsibility to your friends, your family and your neighbors,” Spradley, 66, a financial adviser who lives in Chevy Chase, Md., said in an interview.
 “That’s what public health is, to my mind — a shared responsibility between the healthy, the unhealthy and on and on.
 It’s like all hands on deck.
 Everyone has a role to play.”

-GWU is among approximately 90 sites chosen to participate in Operation Warp Speed, a vast public-private initiative led by the federal government to provide a coronavirus vaccine.
-The University of Maryland’s School of Medicine in Baltimore is also taking part.
+GWU is among about 90 sites chosen to participate in Operation Warp Speed, a vast public-private initiative led by the federal government to develop a coronavirus vaccine.
+The University of Maryland School of Medicine in Baltimore is also taking part.

 The clinical trial uses a bio-engineered vaccine, developed by Cambridge, Mass.-based Moderna in collaboration with NIH, that teaches the body’s immune system to recognize and neutralize the virus by targeting the spike proteins that envelop it and allow it to penetrate human cells.
 The vaccine, using snippets of genetic coding, triggers the body to produce new spike proteins, prompting the immune system to create antibodies that hunt them down.
 The nationwide trial is expected to enroll about 30,000 participants.
 Pfizer also launched the final phase of testing for a coronavirus vaccine on 30,000 volunteers.

-A critical goal for the Phase 3 clinical trial is also to ensure that the pool of the vaccine test subjects reflect the nation’s diversity, including minorities, older Americans and people with preexisting health conditions.
+A critical goal for the Phase 3 clinical trial is also to ensure that the pool of the vaccine test subjects reflects the nation’s diversity, including minorities, older Americans and people with preexisting health conditions.
 It’s all the more important given the disparate impact the pandemic has had on people who are Black, Latino or other minorities.
 A Washington Post analysis of available data earlier this year found that majority-Black counties had three times the rate of infections and almost six times the rate of deaths as White-majority counties.

 In late August, Moderna and Pfizer announced that about half the number of people needed have been enrolled, but only about a fifth of those participants are Black or Hispanic.